Ah, Playa del Carmen. The land of bars, miles of pedestrian boulevards, beaches too small to fit its visitors, and delicious food.

 Address: 10 Avenida Nte.
 10, Centro

-This market is set only a couple blocks back from the touristy 5th Avenue, but you can get food for less than half the price, so it’s a great budget restaurant option in Playa del Carmen.
+This market is set only a couple blocks back from the touristy 5th Avenue.
+But you can get food for less than half the price there, so it’s a great budget restaurant option in Playa del Carmen.

 Accessible Note: There’s a ramp leading up to Mercado Playa del Carmen and tables can easily accommodate a wheelchair.